Answers to all kinds of questions, even the un-frequent ones.

 After you receive the micro deposits in your external account, log back into your A+ Online Banking account and go to Verify External Account under the Transaction menu.
 There, you will enter the two deposit amounts for verification.

 After the verification process is complete, the account number will show up in the Funds Transfer and Loan Payment options.
+If you do not see your account after verifying the deposits, log out and back into your account to refresh.
+If you continue to have issues, please contact our Member Support Team at 512.302.6800.

 What is the cutoff time for external transfers?